 Another option is a dust test.
 Or rather, a lack of dust.
 One of the best aspects of whole-home purifiers is that they effectively treat the entire home.
 That means less dust throughout your living space.
 And a lack of dust is a noticeable change for most homeowners.

 The final test is an airflow test.
 It is possible with whole-home systems, but it requires a different method.
 It means making sure the entire home has a healthy airflow balance.
 Make sure vents are open and not blocked by furniture or miscellaneous items.
 Because whole-home systems install directly into the HVAC system and work with the existing ductwork, purification depends on good air circulation.

 Tests That Work For Both Systems

-In addition to the system specific options, there are two final methods to ensure an air purifier is working and working efficiently that applies to both portable and whole-home units.
+In addition to the system-specific options, there are two final methods to ensure an air purifier is working and working efficiently that apply to both portable and whole-home units.

 1. Air Quality Monitor